-Salvador de Madariaga comments that 'it was obvious from previous statements made by Señor Gil Robles in his most emphatic style that he meant to ask for the lion's share of any new government, as indeed, under a dispassionate parliamentary system, he had every right to do'.
-But after the governmental crisis of 1 October 1934, the united efforts of the President of the Republic and of Aleiandro Lerroux (the masonic leader of the Radical Party) 'succeeded in buying him off with three portfolios (Agriculture, Justice and Labour), important in themselves yet by no means dangerous from the point of view of those who, from the Left, professed to believe that the C.E.D.A. leader was preparing an imminent attack on the Republican regime'.
-Thus Gil Robles consented to the formation of a Coalition Cabinet controlled by those radicals who had first allied themselves to the Social-Communists in 1931.
-The weakness of his stand was to favour the Left greatly.
-In fact, as Madariaga points out, no sooner was this news made public than the Left launched its plan for revolt and the Largo Caballero socialists opted for the way of violence which was to culminate in the October 1934 revolution, and which in Asturias took on all the appearance of a real civil war.
-By this revolution, which was in violation of democratic principles and of the recently expressed popular vote, the Socialist Party destroyed the legal basis to the Republic.
+Salvador de Madariaga comments that "it was obvious from previous statements made by Señor Gil Robles in his most emphatic style that he meant to ask for the lion's share of any new government, as indeed, under a dispassionate parliamentary system, he had every right to do."
+But, after the governmental crisis of October 1, 1934, the united efforts of the President of the Republic and of Alejandro Lerroux (the Masonic leader of the Radical party) "succeeded in buying him off with three portfolios (Agriculture, Justice and Labor), important in themselves yet by no means dangerous from the point of view of those who, from the left, professed to believe that the C.E.D.A. leader was preparing an attack on the Republican regime."

+Thus Gil Robles consented to the formation of a coalition Cabinet controlled by those radicals who had first allied themselves to the Social-Communists in 1931.
+The weakness of his stand was to favor the left greatly.
+In fact, as Madariaga points out, no sooner was this news made public than the left launched its plan for revolt, and the Largo Caballero Socialists opted for the way of violence which was to culminate in the October, 1934 revolution, and which in Asturias took on all the appearance of a real civil war.

+By this revolution, which was in violation of democratic principles and of the recently expressed popular vote, the Socialist party destroyed the legal basis of the Republic.
 This is the opinion of very many Spaniards, not only of those who later supported Franco, but also of many Republicans.
-Salvador de Madariaga, for example, goes so far as to assert that 'with the rebellion of 1934, the Left lost every shred of moral authority to condemn the rebellion of 1936'.2
+Salvador de Madariaga, for example, goes so far as to assert that "with the rebellion of 1934, the left lost every shred of moral authority to condemn the rebellion of 1936.

-During the troubled months that followed up to the national uprising, Largo Caballero did not in any way modify his political course, but rather progressively expedited the massive penetration of Communism: of a brutally subversive Communism moreover, and one which made a proud show of declaring itself the irreconcilable enemy of democratic law and order, of the State and the Church.
+During the troubled months that followed up to the national uprising, Largo Caballero did not in any way modify his political course, but rather progressively expedited the massive penetration of communism, of a brutally subversive communism, moreover, and one which made a proud show of declaring itself the irreconcilable enemy of democratic law and order, of the State and of the Church.